 Kaikoura New Zealand Travel Guide

-Kaikoura does not have a formal local bus service inside the town itself.
+Kaikoura does not have an official local bus service inside the town itself.
 You will not find scheduled routes or bus stops for getting around daily within the town boundaries.
 The town center, harbor, and many attractions, like the Kaikoura Museum, are within easy walking distance.

 There is no formal public transit system or route maps.
 Navigation relies on self-direction or local maps.
 No formal public transit system means no ticketing or fare options.
 Similarly, no official public transit system means no set hours or frequency.

 The town center, harbor, and many attractions are within easy walking distance.
-This is the most common and best way to explore the compact core.
+This is the most common and ideal way of seeing the compact core.

-Bicycles offer an excellent way to get around town and discover the peninsula.
+Bicycles offer an excellent way to navigate town and discover the peninsula.
 Several places offer rentals.

-A rental car is ideal for exploring beyond the immediate town center.
-This covers trips to the seal colony at Ohau Point or longer drives.
+A rental car is ideal for exploring outside the immediate town center.
+This deals with trips to the seal colony at Ohau Point or longer drives.

-Taxis are generally safe and regulated in New Zealand.
+Taxis are generally safe and regulated within New Zealand.
 Always use licensed taxis when obtainable.

 For any pre-booked service, confirm the vehicle and driver details upon the arrival.

-Taxis can be pre-booked for transfers to and from the Kaikoura train station or bus stop.
+Taxis can be pre-booked for transfers travel to and from the Kaikoura train station or bus stop.

 For airport transfers to Christchurch or Blenheim, consider a rental car or the InterCity bus, which are often more cost-effective options.